lb-zhou/LAWSHiC/README.md

 # LAWS-HiC

-LAWS-HiC is a post-processing tool designed to enhance the results of Hi-C peak callers.
-Using a *Locally Adaptive Weighting and Screening* (LAWS) approach [1], LAWS-HiC adjusts p-values by accounting for the local structure of data, addressing the common assumption of statistical independency among interactions made by most peak callers.
+LAWS-HiC is a computational tool designed to enhance the power of standard Hi-C peak callers by post-processing their initial results.
+Using a *Locally Adaptive Weighting and Screening* (LAWS) approach [1], LAWS-HiC adjusts p-values from standard Hi-C peak callers by accounting for the local spatial dependency structure of data, alleviating the common assumption of statistical independency among interactions made by most standard peak callers.
 This method enables more accurate identification of significant chromatin interactions.

 ## Installation
-LAWS-HiC now is avaliable as an R package.
+LAWS-HiC now is available as an R package.
 This package can be installed from GitHub:
 ```r
 install.packages("devtools")
 devtools::install_github("lb-zhou/LAWSHiC")